 Concrete Patios Add Flair to a Landscape

-Many landscapes benefit from the introduction in them of well-placed concrete patios that are aesthetically pleasing.
-Patios built of concrete can also be economical and can be laid in many different colors, shapes, and configurations.
+Many landscapes benefit from the introduction of well-placed concrete patios that are aesthetically pleasing.
+Patios built of concrete can also be economical and be laid in many different colors, shapes, and configurations.
 They will withstand extreme weather conditions and can last for decades.
 They do not require much maintenance and are relatively easy to clean.

 Concrete is a material that is highly versatile and very suitable for work in patios and other outdoor areas.
 The material is easy to mold into any required shape and this also allows it to be finished in many different ways that can add personality to a patio.
 You can have a smooth finish, score or mark the concrete while it is still fresh, stain it, or even imprint it to give any form of stamped design.
 Smooth finishes can be further etched with acid or sandblasted to give it further varied looks.
 Imprinting gives a customized look to a patio, and this can be further enhanced by adding colors to the concrete when it is being poured.
 Concrete in the patio can even be stained like wood and this can add to the protection of the concrete.
 Scoring the concrete while it has not yet set can create any number of designs, and if you combine them with different colors, you can have a concrete patio of an unusual design.